-8. "On vit, on parle, on a la ciel et les nuages".
+8. "On vit, on parle, on a la ciel et les nuages."
 We live, we talk, we have the sky and the clouds, and up above in the empyrean vault, the full Moon has the same angular diameter as the disk of the

 Sun, 30 arcminutes -- and the shadows of all eclipses fall across to the East.
-They fall slowly, as the Sun passes the Moon, and progress to the East without the Earth ever spinning away.
+They fall slowly, as the Sun passes the Moon, and they progress to the East without the Earth ever spinning away.

 does not move shadows.